tembo-io/pg_vectorize/docs/api/search.md

 ## Optimizing Searches with Partial Indices

 For improving performance when using filters, you can create partial indices.
-This will speed up the execution of queries with frequent conditions in the `where` parameter.
+This will speed up the execution of queries with frequent conditions in the `where_sql` parameter.

 ### Example